-If you want to recruit and retain elite talent, you must give them attractive rates.
-At the same time, you don’t want to lose money by paying exorbitant wages.
+If you aim to attract talent and retain top performers, you must offer them attractive pay rates that align with job grades and salary ranges.
+Simultaneously, you don't want your company expenses to soar by setting pay grades too high compared to market data and labor statistics.
 Follow these four recommendations for choosing the correct compensation for new staff to strike a fair balance.

-Set a range for how much an employee in each position should be paid to establish the right compensation for each employee.
-Where each employee fits inside that range will be determined by your expectations for that individual as well as their previous work experience.
+Set a traditional salary range to determine how much an employee in each given position should be paid, thus establishing appropriate pay employees scales.
+Where each existing employee fits within that salary range will be influenced by your compensation philosophy, their job titles, and job content reflecting previous work experience.

-Although determining wages for brand-new positions may need more effort and time, once you’ve created what is a good salary range, you’ll be able to utilize it as a starting point for employing more people for the same or comparable responsibilities.
+Although determining wages for brand-new positions may need more effort and time, once you've created about what is a good salary range, how to decide what is a good salary for your employees you'll be able to utilize it as a starting point for employing more people for the same or comparable responsibilities.

 What is a good salary?